 LSD is a linear-time Line Segment Detector giving subpixel accurate results.
 It is designed to work on any digital image without parameter tuning.
-It controls its own number of false detections: on average, one false alarm is allowed per image [1].
-The method is based on Burns, Hanson, and Riseman's method [2], and uses an a contrario validation approach according to Desolneux, Moisan, and Morel's theory [3, 4].
-The version described here includes some further improvement over the one described in our original article [1].
+It controls its own number of false detections: On average, one false alarms is allowed per image [1].
+The method is based on Burns, Hanson, and Riseman's method [2], and uses an a contrario validation approach according to the Desolneux, Moisan, and Morel's theory [3,4].
+The version described here includes some further improvement over the one described in [1].